of-ravens-claw/CodeWalker/README.md

     This program is for viewing the contents of GTAV RPF archives.
 </div>

+## CodeWalker-orbis broken features:

+- Textures (Opening #od will cause a crash, and the map view will be all white)
+- Slow map view (likely related to the textures)
+- FXC viewing (different format?)
+- AWC playback (at least when the codec is MP3)

+I plan to eventually fix AWC playback and textures, but no promises on FXC viewing. <br/>
+I don't even know if there's a reason to bother with it?<br/>
+ If you care about shaders that much, just look at the source leak.

+With that in mind, the other formats seem to work pretty well.<br/>
+If you notice anything broken, open an issue and I'll try to fix it/add it here.

+PS: No stupid key shit is required.
+They're all embedded in the code, enjoy.

 ## Requirements:
 - PC version of GTA:V;
 - 4GB RAM (8+ recommended);